Why Social Media For Your Restaurant Is Important

-Social media isn’t going anywhere.
-Hootsuite and We Are Social found in a recent study that there are now over 3 billion social media users – and that number is expected to continue to grow.
-If you’re looking for a way to reach a large audience, social media is your answer.
+There are now over 3.48 billion social media users – and that number is always growing.
+If you’re looking for a way to reach a broader audience, then knowing how to use social media for your restaurant is essential to growing your customer opportunities.

 Improves Trust and Loyalty

-If you aren’t familiar with Foodstagramming, it is something worth looking into.
+If you aren’t familiar with Foodstagramming, you should get acquainted with it.
 SocialMediaToday stated that “food is the most photographed subject on Instagram”.
 There is no better way to build brand advocacy than to have customers post pictures of their entrees and generate buzz around your restaurant.

 Billboards, commercials, and radio spots are pricey forms of advertising.
-Social media is free unless you choose to run paid ads which can still be much cheaper than other forms of advertising.
+Monthly fees can run from $250 in rural areas to more than 15K in bigger cities.
+Social media is free unless you choose to run paid ads, which are comparatively cheaper than other forms of advertising.
+Many social media planning tools offer feature free options, so you can schedule posts to your preferred platform or platforms in advance, saving you on hourly wage costs.

 Staying Connected with Guests